-The string stream MUST be named "substg1.0_00040102".
+The string stream MUST be named "\\substg1.0\00040102".
 It MUST consist of one entry for each string named property, and all entries MUST be arranged consecutively, like in an array.

 As specified in section 2.2.3.1.2, the offset, in bytes, to use for a particular property is stored in the corresponding entry in the entry stream.
 That is a byte offset into the string stream from where the entry for the property can be read.
 The strings MUST NOT be null-terminated.
-Implementers can add a terminating null character to the string after they read it from the stream, if appropriate.
+Implementers can add a terminating null character to the string after they read it from the stream, if one is required by the implementer's programming language.